Judith Light biography

 Light didn'??t stay away from TV for too long, however.
 In 2002, she took on a recurring role on the hit series Law & Order: Special Victims Unit, playing a sharp, tough judge.
 She then returned to her comedic roots in 2006, with the dramatic comedy Ugly Betty, starring America Ferrera.
 On the series, Light portrays Claire Meade, the much-beleaguered, highly alcoholic wife of a publishing titan.

-In 2012, Light was back in the media spotlight; she received a Tony Award for best featured actress in a play, for her role as a witty alcoholic in Other Desert Cities, a Broadway production.
+In 2012, Light was back in the media spotlight after she received a Tony Award for best featured actress in a play, for her role as a witty alcoholic in the Broadway production Other Desert Cities.

 Since 1985, Light has been married to fellow actor Robert Desiderio.
 The couple met on the set of One Life to Live.
 In addition to acting, Light is a strong supporter of a number of AIDS-related charities.